PacificRebel/PacificRebel/README.md

 # Heli Sivunen <a  href="https://www.linkedin.com/in/heli-sivunen/"> <img align="right" src="/public/LI-In-Bug.png" width="25" height="25"/><a  href="https://twitter.com/Heli_Sivunen"> <img align="right" src="/public/Twitter_Social_Icon_Square_Color.png" width="25" height="25"/>

-## Full Stack / Front End Developer with TV news background 🎬
+## TV News journalist 🎬 and Full Stack / Front End Developer

 ### I'm a full stack developer, a recent graduate of the Makers bootcamp in London and journalist at Channel 4 News.
 I'm particularly excited about front end work, especially building beautiful, user-friendly apps and immersive scrollytelling pages.
 I'm currently building different types of apps with React and Gatsby, for example a couple of API call apps (my portfolio, and New York Times top story app and one which shows Finnish Covid-19 data)  and I'm